DKISTDC/dkist/docs/index.rst

         :material-outlined:`accessibility_new;8em;sd-text-secondary`

         This tutorial walks you through how to search for, download and load DKIST Level one data.

+    .. grid-item-card:: How To Guides
+        :link: dkist:howto-guides:index
+        :link-type: ref
+        :text-align: center

+        :octicon:`question;8em;sd-text-secondary`

+        Walkthroughs on how to achieve a specific task.

     .. grid-item-card:: Topic Guides
         :link: dkist:topic-guides:index